Year 2000

 Duncan left Leeds in 1997, after various stormy incidents with colleagues and the administration to later become Karl Marx Professor of Thoracic Surgery with Leathley Walker in Edinburgh, advising on professional matters and business administration .
 On LinkedIn Duncan described his job in Leeds as “Surgical treatment of patients and humouring mediocre administrators”!

-To return to our CF Trust visit to Quarry House!
 We were there to see Miss Sanderson who had taken over the responsibility for CF at the Department of Health.
 We had a useful discussion and Graham raised all the usual points such as prescription charges etc. Frankly, I was not impressed by the DOH grasp of CF problems.
-Frequently we were reminded of the numerous other diseases for which Miss Sanderson was responsible.
+Frequently, we were reminded of the numerous other diseases for which Miss Sanderson was responsible.
 The impression was that they saw their main function as helping ministers to answer questions in the House.
 It is important that we never forget that the DOH knowledge of CF is probably less than the average parent’s.
 However, Graham did a good job in putting the problems to Miss Sanderson.

 Also around this time I spent a great deal of time ringing CF parents to see if they would agree to appearing on TV “That’s Life” to describe the really dreadful experiences they had had before their children were eventually diagnosed.
 The purpose was of course to support the case for neonatal CF screening.
 As usual the mothers were so corporative but the bad news was we heard nothing further from the TV people!
 There was a good piece in the Observer on screening the week before which possibly had prompted the initial transient interest and short attention span of the TV people